Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 [![SWE Bench Lite results](/assets/swe_bench_lite.svg)](https://aider.chat/assets/swe_bench_lite.svg)

-**To be clear, all of aider's results reported here are pass@1 results, obtained without using the SWE Bench `hints_text`.**
+**All of aider's results reported here are pass@1 results, obtained without using the SWE Bench `hints_text`.**
 All results in the above chart are unhinted pass@1 results.
 Please see the [references](#references)